ptvan/ptvan.github.io/_posts/2020-10-14-experimental-design.md

 title: The design of experiments
 ---

 Having worked at both the wet bench and in field ecology, I had my fair share of experimental design.
-Though I have to admit having controls for a PCR or picking field sites is a far cry from designing a complex multi-site vaccine trial or longitudinal studies.
+At the same time, I have to admit having controls for a PCR or picking field sites is entirely different from designing a complex multi-site vaccine trial or longitudinal studies.
+As our capacity for larger bench and dry experiments grow, their designs become increasingly important.

 ### Why experiments